-Any act, omission or behaviour on the part of any Personnel undertaken with the intent to defraud or mislead Canfor, whether financially or otherwise, will be grounds for disciplinary action, which may include retention of amounts due, dismissal and prosecution.
-Canfor has a Policy entitled "Steps to be Taken When Theft or Fraud are Suspected" which all Personnel are expected to comply with.
+Any act, omission or behaviour on the part of a Director, Officer or Employee undertaken with the intent to defraud or mislead Canfor, whether financially or otherwise, will be grounds for disciplinary action, which may include retention of amounts due, dismissal and prosecution.
+Canfor has developed a specific policy entitled "Steps to be Taken When Theft or Fraud are Suspected" which all Canfor Personnel are expected to follow.